 Problem: Spouse Doesn’t Feel Involved in the Process or that He Is Told What to Do

 While you may think you have a reluctant spouse who does not want to plan, you may actually be dealing with someone who does not feel involved in the situation.
 You will need to ask your spouse if he feels like he wants a more active role in the budgeting process, and if he does you will need to change the way you approach the situation.
 Often one spouse will feel like the other is dictating al the spending decision to him, and he will feel like a child rather than an adult in the situation.
+This may be true if you give him an allowance.
 You can fix this problem with a change in your approach.

 Solution: Start the Entire Process Over